polljoy/polljoy-Unity/README.md

 3. Import NGUI package (if you haven't already. polljoy SDK requires NGUI 2)

 ###Implement polljoy
-polljoy works in the background to avoid interruption to your app’s main thread.
+polljoy works in the background to avoid interrupting your app’s main thread.

 Each app starts a session and gets the **Session ID** for all communications to the API.
 To have best performance and integration, we recommend registering the session at startup.
-You’ll need your **App ID** (found in the web [admin panel](https://admin.polljoy.com/applications/app)
+You’ll need your **App ID** (grab it in the web [admin panel](https://admin.polljoy.com/applications/app)

  To start a session:
  1. On Application Start, call: